When I was a young mother, I wore a t-shirt with the words: “The

 time, tied to the umbilical cord or the apron strings.
 On the surface, that’s

 based on ignorance.
-But aside from the fact that life learning kids typically
+But aside from the fact that school-free kids typically

 and experiences than kids in school, the apron strings criticism denigrates the